Bullseye

 Darting into the 21st century

 The show was revived in 2006 with Dave Spikey as host.
 It was certainly a very decent revival, with only a few minor tweaks, such as 'Bullseye' T-Shirts, board games and DVD games being added to the consolation prizes, the value for the bullseye being hit on the category board dropping from £200 to £150 (be fair, this was Challenge!) and the star prize now being hidden 'behind our dartboard doors' rather than 'behind Bully'.
 Spikey certainly proved a good host, and it was good to have Green (still wearing jumpers) return as scorer, but it seemed that the revival didn't quite click with the public in the way the original version had - they apparently missed Bowen.
+And hardly anyone watches original content on Challenge anyway, so it was doomed from the start really.

 File:Bullseye dave with logo.jpgNew host, Dave Spikey behind a contestant's podium.